dummylabs/watchman/README.md

 ## Usage

 The audit can be triggered by firing event `ad.watchman.audit` from Developer Tools UI, an automation or a script.
 Once the event is fired, the report will be prepared and saved to `/config/watchman_report.txt`.
 By default, the event handler will create a text file with the report and send a notification via notification service from `watchman.yaml` configuration.
 A long report may be split into several messages due to limitations imposed by some notification services (e.g. telegram).
-This behavior can be altered with three additional parameters in the event data:
+This behavior can be altered with three _optional_ parameters in the event data:

  - `create_file`
  - `send_notification`